 Welcome to the Admissions Department at Lake Technical College!

 Lake Technical College is a public postsecondary institution which accepts applications on a nondiscriminatory basis from anyone having the interest, ability, and desire to benefit from career and technical education programs.
 To assist students in meeting their goals, there are minimum age, educational, and health requirements established for each program.
 In addition to career and technical training programs, we offer Adult Basic Education classes, GED preparation classes, and Adult ESOL classes.
-LTC also offers dual enrollment programs through articulation agreements with Lake County Schools.
-Our guidance counselors are happy to assist you with any stage of the enrollment process!
+Lake Tech also offers dual enrollment programs through articulation agreements with Lake County Schools.
+Our career advisors are happy to assist you with any stage of the enrollment process!

 Career and Technical Education

 In most programs, qualified new students are accepted several times a year on a space-available basis.
-These start dates are set forth in the school calendar located in the front of this catalog.
+These start dates are set forth in the calendar located in the school catalog.
 Eligible high school students may enroll at the beginning of the first, second, and third nine week periods and must be referred by their home high school.